pedasmith/Simple_Network_RFCs/Source/Assets/Comments/About_Stream_Sockets.md

 when the task is cancelled, instead of being nice and just returning, the Task.Delay throws an exception which you have to catch and almost certainly simply ignore.

+#### The I/O operation has been aborted because of either a thread exit or an application request.
+0x800703E3

+This is what you get when you are reading from a datareader on a TCP socket, and then close the socket.